kpraveenkumar19/gitlite/README.md

 ### License

 This repository does not currently include a license file.
 If you plan to use this project beyond local experimentation, please open an issue to discuss licensing or submit a PR adding a `LICENSE` file (e.g., MIT/Apache-2.0).

+### Documentation

+Published docs (GitHub Pages): when deployed, they will be available at `https://kpraveenkumar19.github.io/gitlite/docs/git-protocol/intro`.